-In ‘The Art of Strategic Partnering’, Mark Sochan advises coming to a clear, written understanding that each company owns its own IP and that if a product is developed together, you jointly own the IP.
+In ‘The Art of Strategic Partnering’, Mark Sochan advises coming to a clear, written understanding that each company owns its own IP and that if a product is developed together as part of a joint product partnership, you jointly own the IP.
 It’s in both partners’ interests that the smaller company remains a healthy, innovative business and retaining and protecting its IP is vital for this.

 On a different note, trust in affiliate marketing partnerships often breaks down because of issues with attribution and, in particular, forced click.
 To put it simply, voucher sites can have a whole bunch of sneaky ways to force attribution for the last click – even if it’s not deserved.
 A customer who’s found a brand through one affiliate will commonly head off to hunt for discount codes from another before purchasing, so affiliates may not feel confident that they’re going to be rewarded for their work.

 Brands can provide this trust by setting up multi-touch attribution, ensuring that all affiliates who help to promote their product are fairly rewarded.
 At the same time, a brand needs to trust that their affiliates are going to use legitimate methods to promote their products – this is where clear guidelines and communication are vital.